Member Info – Timeline

 This adventure helped the Board and others recognize the significance of doing something transformative with our church home – more than just take care of our building.
 We realized that, with the help of the challenge match offer and state grants and donations, we can make a huge impact on our neighborhood and larger Dubuque community.

 As we have taken steps over the timeline of the project – steps we may not have taken, if not for the project – we moved from focusing just on strengthening our bricks & mortar home to also strengthening our Fellowship community – strengthening our neighborhood and our city communities.

 We want to hear from you with questions, ideas, concerns, and suggestions to refine the vision and the function of our physical church home and to shape it as a “shining gem” for our congregation, our neighborhood, and our community.
 Please send emails or make phone calls to any of the Board members.

 - 2019: Listening groups held to gather input from congregation.

 - Nov 2019: Input gathered from congregation given to partners.
 Ongoing conversations with restoration experts John Gronen, Gronen Restoration; Duane Hagerty, Heritage Works; and Jeff Morton, Jeffrey Morton Architects.

-- July 12, 2020: Congregational meeting with proposals, visuals, estimated costs, and overview of financial support.
-See notes.
+- July 12, 2020: Congregational meeting: proposals, visuals, estimated costs, and overview of financial support.
+See meeting notes.